Home » Knots » Trunk Anchors

-This page compares anchor knots that are manually tied on the tree trunk, and potentially advanced with a pole as we climb.
+This page compares anchors that are affixed on the tree trunk, and potentially advanced with a pole as we climb.
 Canopy anchors are covered on the SRT page.
 Floating Anchor, False Crotch and Houdini Maverick are covered on the Throwball & Rope Rigging Page:

-A trunk anchor should be “choking” or “cinching” such that it is not easily destabilized when slack or during cyclic loading.
+A trunk anchor should be “choking” or “cinching” such that it is not easily destabilized, even in normal activities like unloading it when we transition from a sit to a stand (or during cyclic loading).
 A conventional tether using a “running loop” (which most folks mistakenly refer to as a Girth Hitch) cinches but is easily destabilized.
-A Lineman’s belt does not cinch at all.
+We don’t need a sewn eye or a quick link either, as the resulting system is even more unstable.
 JRB uses and recommends the following trunk anchors:

 Feature Comparison